Click here to download complete rules updated January 31, 2016:

 1. O.E.M.
 STEEL leaf springs, torsion bars, and coil springs ONLY.
 Tubular upper A-arms allowed.
 Mounting and location must remain stock on frame.
 Weight Jack bolts and adjustable shackles permitted.
 NO coil over shocks, coil over eliminators, air shocks.
 Steering Box must be in stock location and maybe quickened.
 Any steel shock mounted in any position permitted.
 Sway bars/pan hard bars allowed.
 Three link rear ends allowed.
 Any rated spring may be used.
 100 inch minimum wheel base on each side.

 1. Any O.E.M. production transmission with at least one forward and reverse gear.
-Automatic transmissions allowed.
+Automatic transmissions allowed but must have working torque converter.
+Manual transmissions must use a stock type clutch disc and pressure plate assembly with a minimum 10″ clutch disc.
+No multiple disc or ram type clutches.
 Approved steel scatter shield/ bell housing or blanket mandatory.
-Aluminum Fly Wheel allowed.
+Aluminum fly wheel allowed.

 1. Pump or racing gas only.
 NO methanol, nitrous oxide, nitro methane permitted.
 Any fuel lines in driver’s compartment must be fully enclosed in metal.

 1. No CID limit.
 Block must be standard cast iron production.
 The engine may be set back, but no further than the #1 spark plug aligned with the bottom ball joint.

 2. Stroker motors allowed.